Synternet/syntropy-ansible-collection/roles/syntropy-oracle/README.md

-# Syntropy agent automatic installation with Ansible on Oracle Linux 8
+# Syntropy agent automatic installation with Ansible for Oracle Linux 8

 This Ansible role is for automated installation of Syntropy client for Oracle Linux 8 Distribution.